opticsfoundry/Kicad-Library-Optics/README.md

 This repository includes a library for designing optical setups in KiCad.

 Please visit our [website](https://www.opticsfoundry.com/) for more product and ordering.
-If you have any questions or need help, write to us: opticsfoundary@gmail.com.
+If you have any question or need help, write to us: opticsfoundary@gmail.com.

 ## Table of Contents
 - [How to add library to KiCad](#how-to-add-library-to-kiCad)